||Like it? PLEASE +1 it! Thanks!|

 The African Development Bank is the premier financial development institution of Africa, dedicated to combating poverty and improving the lives of people of the continent and engaged in the task of mobilizing resources towards the economic and social progress of its Regional Member Countries.The Bank’s s mission is to promote economic and social development through loans, equity investments, and technical assistance.
 The ADB is a multilateral development bank whose shareholders include 53 African countries and 24 non-African countries from the Americas, Asia, and Europe.
 It was established in 1964, with its headquarters in Abidjan, Côte d’Ivoire, and officially began operations in 1967.

 More from African Development Bank

-Effects of education upon fertility The Indirect Effects of Investment in Human Capital
+Effects of health on child schooling and cognitive development The Indirect Effects of Investment in Human Capital

 Related Forum PostsHRPreneur

 Del Castienne - International Business and Project Brokers